CreativeLive Blog | Tutorials, Resources, Tips & Tricks

 Just like his photographs, Aaron's words are powerful.
 You can read the full exclusive interview below.

-Q+A with Aaron Nace:
+Q+A with Aaron Nace

 cL: Aaron, we know that you are pretty much a self-taught Photoshop expert.
 What are some of the best online tools for teaching yourself Photoshop?

-A: I like to compare using photoshop to using a brush, paints, and a canvas.
+A: I like to compare using Photoshop to using a brush, paints, and a canvas.
 It really doesn’t take that much time to learn how to use the tools, but creating art can take a lifetime of learning.

 cL: You could learn every feature Photoshop has to offer in less than a day.
-It is the application of those tools as well as a vision of what you want out of them that makes the difference.
+It is the application of those tools, as well as a vision of what you want out of them, that makes the difference.

-A: In my opinion the best online tools for learning Photoshop are Phlearn, CreativeLIVE, Lynda, KelbyTraining and PhotoshopCAFE.
-Each of which teaches in a different style and I think different people will gravitate towards one or the other.
+A: In my opinion, the best online tools for learning Photoshop are Phlearn, CreativeLive, Lynda, KelbyTraining, and PhotoshopCAFE, each of which teaches in a different style.
+I think different people will gravitate toward one or the other.

 cL: You have often spoken about using photography as a vehicle to help make the world a better place.
 Can you explain your mission or what that means exactly?

-A: When I was young I knew that I wanted to be an artist.
+A: When I was young, I knew that I wanted to be an artist.
 I spent all of my time drawing and building and dreaming.
-When I was around 11 years old others led me to believe that I would never make a living as an artist and that it was pointless to pursue my art.
+When I was around 11 years old, others led me to believe that I would never make a living as an artist and that it was pointless to pursue my art.

-School taught me to value things like science, math and grammar.
-Society taught me that successful people are doctors and lawyers not sculptors and painters.
+School taught me to value things like science, math, and grammar.
+Society taught me that successful people are doctors and lawyers, not sculptors and painters.

 It wasn’t until later in life that I realized that I am a person who needs to create.
 I quit my corporate job and started from nothing to pursue art.
 Many people are just like me, but will never make that change.
-They will work most of their life doing something they don’t love for someone else.
+They will work most of their lives doing something they don’t love for someone else.

-cL: Who are some of the photographers (and maybe Photobloggers) who inspire you the most?
+cL: Who are some of the photographers, and maybe photobloggers, who inspire you the most?
 And since you are teaching Compositing 101, how about some photographers who do a great job compositing?

 A: I feel that my inspiration constantly changes.
 One day I will see the work of a photojournalist and want to bring meaning to my work through truth.
 The next day I will watch a movie like Avatar and want to abandon truth in favor of a dream world.

 There are some very talented people out there compositing images together to make art.
-Years ago I looked up to artists such as Dave Hill who creates hyper-real stylized composites.
-These days I am more drawn to subtlety and the work of Erik Almas, Andric, and Chris Crisman.
-This is not to say that some are better than others, it is all about what speaks to you at that time in your life.
+Years ago, I looked up to artists such as Dave Hill, who creates hyper-real, stylized composites.
+These days, I am more drawn to subtlety and the work of Erik Almas, Andric, and Chris Crisman.
+This is not to say that some are better than others.
+It is all about what speaks to you at that time in your life.

 cL: With the technology we have nowadays, where can we draw the line between editor and photographer?